Strengthening our culture and relationships

 We’re committed to integrating the guiding principles in our Environmental, Health and Safety (EHS) Philosophy into all decisions that affect our operations.
 Compliance with applicable safety laws, regulations, policies and protocols is one of these principles, and we reinforce it in our Code of Business Conduct and Ethics, EHS Policy and safety orientation, training and engagements.

 Our governance structure supports Devon’s commitment to making safety our top priority.
-The Governance, Environmental and Public Policy (GEPP) Committee of our board of directors reviews our safety policies and performance and keeps the full board informed.
-Devon’s executive vice president and chief operating officer (COO) is responsible for our safety performance.
-Our vice president of EHS and measurement reports to the COO on EHS strategy, activities and disclosures.
+The Governance Environmental and Public Policy (GEPP) Committee of our board of directors reviews our safety policies and performance and keeps the full board informed.
+Devon’s senior vice president (SVP) of exploration and production (E&P) operations is responsible for our safety performance.
+Our vice president of EHS reports to the SVP E&P Operations on EHS strategy, activities and disclosures.

 Devon senior leaders oversee safety policy and performance, with support from the EHS Council.
 In turn, our workforce is empowered to take the necessary time and actions to perform work safely and stop work if they see a safety risk.